-Opening hours and Helpdesk staffed hours may be reduced in some libraries so keep an eye on the opening hours web site and follow the Library on social media for updates e.g. @EdUniLibraries, @EdUniMainLib, Facebook, etc.
+Opening hours and staffed hours will be reduced in many libraries so check the opening hours website before you visit and follow the Library on social media for any updates – Instagram, Twitter, Facebook.

-2) The loan period for books remain the same over the summer, so remember:
+2) The loan period for books* remain the same over the summer.

-- Fines still apply – you will still be liable for fines if you do not renew or return your books on time.
+- Fines still apply – you will still be liable for fines if you do not return your items on time.

-3) You may not be in Edinburgh but you can still access the Library’s online resources.
+3) You may not be in Edinburgh, or in one of our libraries, but you can still access the Library’s extensive online resources.

-The Library gives you access to over 410,000 e-books, over 60,000 e-journals and over 240 databases.
-These can be accessed as normal via DiscoverEd or the Library web pages, normally just with your EASE username and password.
+The Library gives you access to over 2.2 million e-books, 206,000 e-journals, over 900 databases and over 114,000 streaming videos.
+These can be accessed as normal via DiscoverEd and your Subject Guides, normally just with your University of Edinburgh username and password.

-Some of these online resources may require you to use the Virtual Private Network (VPN) to get access to them off-campus.
-Follow the instructions on the VPN website to set this up, for any queries on the VPN please contact IS.Helpline@ed.ac.uk.
+A small number of these online resources may require you to use the Virtual Private Network (VPN) to get access to them off-campus.
+Follow the instructions on the VPN website to set this up, for any queries on the VPN please contact EdHelp.